Ph.D. in Chemistry

 Program code: PH3311

-Candidates for a Doctor of Philosophy degree in Chemistry must demonstrate the ability to plan, execute, evaluate, and communicate original chemical research.
-Candidates will develop specialized research skills to carry out this work effectively and will do so in the laboratory of a chosen faculty research adviser.
+Candidates for a Ph.
+D. degree in Chemistry must demonstrate the ability to plan, execute, evaluate, and communicate original chemical research.
 The graduate program spans all five traditional disciplines of chemistry (Analytical, Biochemistry, Inorganic, Organic and Physical).
-Within these five areas the department boasts particular research strengths in chemometrics, forensic chemistry, mass spectrometry, medicinal chemistry, supramolecular chemistry and host/guest recognition, materials chemistry, nanoscience and nanomedicine, nucleic acid research, protein and glycoprotein engineering, and spectroscopy.
+Within these five areas the department boasts particular research strengths in chemometrics, forensic chemistry, mass spectrometry, medicinal chemistry, supramolecular chemistry, materials chemistry, nanoscience and nanomedicine, nucleic acid research, protein and glycoprotein engineering, and spectroscopy.

 Graduates with a Ph.D. in chemistry typically pursue academic careers (typically following post-doctoral appointments) and R&D positions in chemical and pharmaceutical companies.

 The requirements for a Ph.D. in chemistry consist of a combination of coursework, seminars, research proposals, and original research.
-Each student will be required to pass at least three competency exams (or take remedial classes), and take 8 credit hours of classes within their major area of research.
+Each student will be required to pass three classes (12 credits) in three different chemistry divisions (organic, inorganic, physical, analytical and biochemistry), and pass two classes (8 credits) within their major area of research.
 A grade of B or better must be obtained in each course attempted.
-Courses are selected with the assistance of a faculty adviser and generally are completed by the end of the second year in residence.
-Ph.D. candidates must submit and orally defend a dissertation research proposal to their dissertation committee within 10 weeks of their fifth semester.
+Courses are selected with the assistance of a faculty adviser.
+Ph.D. candidates must submit and orally defend a dissertation research proposal to their dissertation committee no later than the first semester of their third year of study.

 Students select a research adviser at the end of their first semester of study after rotations in several laboratories.
 Intensive research generally begins in the spring of the first year.
 The Ph.D. program culminates in the preparation of a research dissertation and a final oral examination.